jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-11-17-gamestream-moonlight-on-retropie.md

 {% endraw %}
 {% endhighlight %}

-* Put these two lines in the file:
+* Add these two lines to the file.
+Replace `homePC` with the hostname or IP address you paired earlier:

 {% highlight bash %}
 {% raw %}
-moonlight = "moonlight stream -1080 -fps 60 -app %BASENAME% desktop" default = "moonlight"
+moonlight = "moonlight stream -1080 -fps 60 -app %BASENAME% homePC" default = "moonlight"
 {% endraw %}
 {% endhighlight %}